Bangladesh Rohingya Refugee Crisis

-Now they face more danger and trauma as monsoon rains threaten them with landslides and deadly waterborne disease.
+They face danger and trauma with monsoon rains that threaten them with landslides and deadly waterborne diseases.

 “When it rains, it becomes very difficult to go to the water point or the latrines.
 The roads become very slippery.
 We often fall down.
 It becomes very tough to move, to climb up and down from the steep hills.

 “This tent is unstable; it is not safe for me and my children.
 When the wind blows, my house starts to shake.
 I am afraid of the monsoon and strong winds.
 We have to reinforce the shelter so that it will not get blown down by the wind.

 “I want to live well with my children.
 I want to live here peacefully and modestly.
 But I can only provide for them if I receive help.
 I wish I could give my children toys, so they can play happily inside when the rain comes.”